frankmorgner/vsmartcard/docs/_sources/ccid/README.txt

     \texttt{/dev/gadget/ep2-bulk}\\
     \texttt{/dev/gadget/ep3-bulk}\\};

-Running the USB CCID Emulator has the following dependencies:

-- Linux Kernel with GadgetFS_
-- OpenSC_

 Whereas using the USB CCID Emulator on the host system as smart card reader only needs a usable PC/SC middleware with USB CCID driver.
 This is the case for most modern Windows and Unix-like systems by default.